Ampass: St. John the Baptist's Parish

-In 1056 the Emperor Henry IV, Holy Roman Emperor built a chapel inaugurated by the Bishop of Brixen Altwin, high due to "Royal Chapel".
-In 1426 a new church was built in Gothic style dedicated to "St. John the Baptist" and in 1546 the church had gone to ruin because of the destruction of war and in 1567 was destroyed by fire.
-In 1574 the building was restored and reopened for worship, but an earthquake in 1698 destroyed it.
+In 1056, the Emperor Henry IV, Holy Roman Emperor, built a chapel, inaugurated by the Bishop of Brixen Altwin, due to the "Royal Chapel".
+In 1426, a new church was built in Gothic style, dedicated to "St. John the Baptist," and in 1546, the church had gone to ruin because of the destruction of war, it 1567 was destroyed by fire.
+In 1574, the building was restored and reopened for worship, but an earthquake in 1698 destroyed it.
 The church was rebuilt in 1744 and was restored in Baroque style.

 St. Vitus's Church

-A church dedicated to Saint Vitus was built, in 1429, by carters who transported salt.
-In 1521 the church was rebuilt on the old foundations, and behind the altar are still visible the traces of the intercessions of the carters.
-Following the church restoration, were found frescoes with the insignia of Charles V, Holy Roman Empire, Aragon, Sicily, Hungary and Bohemia.
+A church dedicated to Saint Vitus was built in 1429 by carters who transported salt.
+In 1521, the church was rebuilt on the old foundations, and behind the altar are still visible the traces of the intercessions of the carters.
+Following the church restoration, were found frescoes with the insignia of Charles V, Holy Roman Empire, Aragon, Sicily, Hungary, and Bohemia were found.